transkatgirl/KatVisualizer/README.md

 ### Building from Source

+Building from source code allows hardware-specific optimizations to be applied and allows you to change the [default settings](https://github.com/transkatgirl/KatVisualizer/blob/eb719ba00199b7ad11a89d0bc20a209c1c71d969/src/lib.rs#L353).

-Compiling this program requires the [Rust Programming Language](https://rust-lang.org/tools/install/).
+Compiling this program requires the [Rust Programming Language](https://rust-lang.org/tools/install/) to be installed.

 In order to build this program as a VST3 plugin, run the following command: